Whitton, London: Heritage

 With the Royal Court often staying in Richmond and Hampton Court in the eighteenth century, Twickenham was a very fashionable place to live and this has left the area with a unique cultural heritage.
 Many residents remember childhood outings to a number of important historical houses on the doorstep of Whitton including Ham House, Hampton Court Palace, Marble Hill House, Sion House and Strawberry Hill House.
 The only remaining country house left in Whitton is Kneller Hall, which was home to the Royal Military School of Music.

 There is on only one Conservation Area in the locality: Rosecroft Gardens.
 In addition, there are a number of listed buildings such as Kneller Hall, the Shot Tower at Crane Park along with a number of locally listed buildings.

+Governance

+Whitton is part of the Brentford and Isleworth constituency for elections to the House of Commons of the United Kingdom.

+Whitton is part of the Whitton ward for elections to Richmond upon Thames London Borough Council.

 Education

 Primary schools

 There are five primary schools in Whitton.
 Two of them are voluntary-aided faith schools – Bishop Perrin Church of England Primary (opened in 1936) and St. Edmund's Roman Catholic Primary (opened in 1938).
 The other three have no faith designation – Chase Bridge Primary School, Heathfield Schools Partnership and Nelson School.

-Chase Bridge Primary and Heathfield Schools Partnership are maintained by the local authority, with Heathfield being a federation of nursery, infants (opened 1931) and Junior schools on one site.
+Chase Bridge Primary and Heathfield Schools Partnership are maintained by the local authority, with Heathfield being a federation of nursery, infants (opened 1931), and Junior schools on one site.
 Nelson Primary (opened 1911) is now an academy run by the Latchmere Academy Trust.
+Neighbouring schools in areas like Hounslow and Twickenham, including St Marks Catholic School, Heathlands, and Primary schools like Twickenham Primary academy and Archadeon Cambridge as well as Trafalgar Schools partnerships.
+Trafalgar includes nursery, infant, and Junior schools.